-2. The Local Safeguarding Children Board and Safeguarding Adults Board continue to provide leadership, accountability and vision for safeguarding in Gateshead.
-The Boards have been strengthened via the appointment in November 2016 of a highly regarded and experienced Independent Chair Sir Paul Ennals who is responsible for Chairing both Boards.
-Both Boards have a strong commitment to working together, holding each other to account and seeking to learn and improve together.
+2. The Local Safeguarding Children's Board and Safeguarding Adults Board continue to provide leadership, accountability and vision for safeguarding in Gateshead.
+Both Boards have a strong commitment from partners to working together, holding each other to account and seeking to learn and improve together.

-Gateshead Local Safeguarding Children Board Annual Report 2016/17 and Business Plan 2017/18
+Gateshead Local Safeguarding Children's Board Annual Report 2017/18

-- 3. The LSCB Annual Report 2016-2017 details developments for both the LSCB itself and its partner agencies, of which Gateshead Council is one, in relation to safeguarding and promoting the welfare of children in the borough.
-Key areas include work to understand high levels of Permanent Exclusions and self-harm, work to improve links with local communities and ongoing work to raise awareness of Child Sexual Exploitation and other forms of abuse.
-The report also contains an analysis of data (including the increase in the numbers of children subject to child protection plans and child protection investigations). - 4.
-The LSCB Business Plan 2017-2018 sets the strategic direction for the LSCB and reinforces the specific role of the LSCB to lead, challenge and support learning and focuses on the specific role and remit of the Board.
-The action plan for 2017-2018 supports those three key priorities of leadership, challenge and learning and also focuses on the five key thematic priority areas of the voice of the child, improving relationships and the interface with schools, Early Help, mental health and safeguarding disabled children.
-The LSCB will also be working to prepare for the implementation of new legislation and guidance around statutory strategic arrangements for safeguarding (including the removal of the requirement for local authorities to ensure that there is a LSCB and a new requirement for a new strategic partnership between the local authority, police and CCG).
+- 3. The LSCB Annual Report 2017-2018 details developments for both the LSCB itself and its partner agencies, of which Gateshead Council is one, in relation to safeguarding and promoting the welfare of children in the borough.
+Key areas include work to understand high levels of Permanent Exclusions, work to improve links with our schools and ongoing work to raise awareness of Child Sexual Exploitation and other forms of abuse.
+The report also contains an analysis of data.
+(Numbers of children on child protection plans have decreased slightly., numbers of children in care have increased slightly.
+The timeliness of assessments and conferences remains high) - 4.
+The LSCB Business Plan 2018-2019 sets the strategic direction for the LSCB and reinforces the specific role of the LSCB to lead, challenge and support learning and focuses on the specific role and remit of the Board.
+The action plan for 2018-2019 supports those three key priorities of leadership, challenge and learning and also focuses on the five key thematic priority areas Voice of the child, Communication & engagement with the frontline (including schools), Early Help & Early Intervention, Mental health & Emotional Wellbeing, Child Sexual Exploitation & Missing.
+The LSCB will also be continuing to prepare for the implementation of new legislation and guidance around statutory strategic arrangements for safeguarding (including the removal of the requirement for local authorities to ensure that there is a LSCB and a new requirement for a new strategic partnership between the local authority, police and CCG).

-Gateshead Safeguarding Adults Board Annual Report 2016/17 and updated Strategic Plan 2016/19
+Gateshead Safeguarding Adults Board Annual Report 2017/18 and Strategic Plan 2016/19 Refresh